 It seemed very clear that lawmakers are paying attention.
 That same day, The Times-Picayune editorial board published an op-ed stating that the health of UNO and other public colleges and universities in metro New Orleans is vital to the region’s economic vitality and to the future success of thousands of young people.

 The following week, The Times-Picayune published a guest editorial that I submitted as an assertion of UNO’s value to the entire region.
 That same day, the New Orleans Advocate printed a letter to the editor from Dr. Peter Schock, the chair of our English department, on how our state’s public institutions have been cut enough, and encouraging people to take action.

 Our message, that UNO is essential and worth supporting, is resonating.
 The goal is to translate that public support into legislative action.
 At this point, it remains unclear as to how lawmakers will fill the $1.6 billion dollar budget deficit and spare public higher education a cut of more than $600 million.
 For the sake of all of our citizens, it must happen.

 Time is precious, so if you have not already joined the Privateer Advocacy Network, please do so by visiting the website.
 It’s a joint effort of the UNO Alumni Association and the UNO Foundation.
 It helps make our collective voices heard by the people who matter most—state legislators.

-Thank you for all of your contributions to the University of New Orleans.
+I will provide additional updates as I get them.
+Thank you for all that you do for the University of New Orleans.